david-luison-starkey/bash-annotations/README.md

   pwd
 }
 ```
----
-## How does it work?
+# How does it work?

-Interface functions create a copy of the functions they annotate (@ + the function name).
-The original function is unaffected and may be used as per normal `Bash` function use.

-The annotation is built by interface functions with the ability to find the type they themselves annotate.
+Annotations created by interface functions are declared with the following characteristics:
+* Annotations retain their base function's body
+* Annotations are able to detect any function or variable they annotate

-When an annotation is used to annotate a type, a function with a unique namespace is added to the `${BASH_ANNOTATIONS_FUNCTION_ARRAY}`.
+* Once an annotated type is detected, an annotation creates a function with a unique namespace, its target type's namespace (to listen for when the target type is called), and the annotation's base function body.
+This function is then added to the `${BASH_ANNOTATIONS_FUNCTION_ARRAY}`.

-Functions in this array are looped through by `bash_annotations_trap_controller()` stored in the DEBUG `trap`.
+Functions in `${BASH_ANNOTATIONS_FUNCTION_ARRAY}` are iterated through by `bash_annotations_trap_controller()` stored in the DEBUG `trap`, checking for each function's trigger condition.

-`${BASH_COMMAND}` and `history` are used to listen for a function's trigger condition/s.
+`${BASH_COMMAND}` and `history` are used to listen for pre and post trigger conditions.

-Pre, post, or pre and post trigger conditions are determined by an interface function (@inject always uses a pre trigger condition).

-These features are all determined at runtime via introspection.
-Unfortunately - but perhaps unsurprisingly - this leads to extended script execution.
+These features are all determined at runtime.

----
+# Variables

 ## Special variables

-`bash-annotations` special variables can be used when declaring custom annotations.
+`bash-annotations` special variables can be accessed by annotation functions.

 Special variables are: